isage/lua-imagick/README.md

 ```

 You can also use `make unittest` after make to run tests.
-By default module compiles with support for luajit and grahicksmagick
+By default module compiles with support for luajit
-For ImageMagick and other Lua interpreters see cmake options.
+For other Lua interpreters see cmake options.

 Authors
 =======